 This will ensure that the photos come out right the first time.
 A professional photographer will set up the proper lighting, backdrop, and camera angle.
 With a professional photographer, there will be fewer (if any) photo retakes.
 The photos will be better quality and the line will move more quickly.
 And attendees will appreciate the service and high-quality photos.

 Set up the “photoshoot” location accordingly

 Make sure the photoshoot is set up in a location that will not block people trying to exit the event and will allow ample space for attendees to form a line.
 This may seem obvious, but you’d be surprised how many times this actually isn’t thought through before setting up a location for the photo lineup.
 Bonus: Have a photo backdrop with the event and sponsor logos printed on it.
-This will look more professional, and is a good way to promote the event.
+This will look more professional and is a good way to promote the event.

 Assign two people from your team to manage the line

 Plan to have at least two ushers tasked only with the job of managing the line.
 One should manage attendees once they get to the front of the line and one should usher people away after they have taken the photo.
 The first usher should instruct people of photo etiquette with the speaker and inform them where they can safely place their bags while taking the photo.
 After attendees have taken the photo, the second person should usher them off and inform them about how and where they can access the photo.
-This second usher will also insure that attendees don’t linger too long with the speaker after the photo has been taken and keep the line steadily moving.
+This second usher will also ensure that attendees don’t linger too long with the speaker after the photo has been taken and keep the line steadily moving.

 Go one step further for VIP guests